-Heather Roussere is a Welding Instructor at the Houston Branch Campus.
+Heather Roussere is the Lead Welding Instructor at the Houston Branch Campus.
 Heather has over 15 years of experience in the welding industry, ranging from oil rigs to vessel shops.
 She has held many leadership roles within the field, such as the Lead Pipe Welder at Surface Equipment Corporation and the Shop Supervisor at Tyler Fence.
 At a young age, Heather knew she wanted to be a teacher, and she has now been sharing her passion for teaching and welding for the last three years.
 In her free time, she enjoys spending time with her boys, hiking, and surfing.

-Certificate, OSHA 30 Standards for Construction, 2014

-Certificate, OSHA 30 Standards for General Industry, 2014
+Certificate, OSHA 30-Hours for Construction, 2014 Certificate, OSHA 30-Hours for General Industry, 2014 Certificate, Welding Instructor, NCCER, 2019 Certificate, Core Curricula Instructor, NCCER, 2019 Certificate, Pipefitting Instructor, NCCER, 2019